pallets/click/docs/bashcomplete.rst

 Bash completion is only available if a script has been installed properly, and not executed through the ``python`` command.
 For information about how to do that, see :ref:`setuptools-integration`.
-Also, Click currently only supports completion for Bash.
-Zsh support is available through Zsh's bash completion compatibility mode.
+Click currently only supports completion for Bash and Zsh.

 What it Completes
 -----------------